DominikBB/signal/pages/get-started-with-emit.md

-# Get started with emit
+# Get started with signal

 ---